Affiliate Disclosure: We earn a commission if you purchase through one of our links at no additional cost to you.

-If you're photographing a whale breaching the water or a basketball player about to dunk the ball in the basket, there's a moment where you see a bit of hang time.
-That's the moment where the upward or forward motion ends and just before the decline begins.
+If you’re photographing a whale breaching the water or a basketball player about to dunk the ball in the basket, there’s a moment where you see a bit of hang time.
+That’s when the upward or forward motion ends and just before the decline begins.

 You can practice taking photos of people walking.
 If you don’t hit the right moment, photos of people’s legs in motion look really awful.
 We want to see that stride fully extended before the legs and feet change position.

 If you want to photograph something that moves, look for the peak moment.
 It not only looks better, but it sparks the imagination of what happens next.

 When you think you’ve mastered your version of photography, kill it and move on to something else.
 We grow by embracing challenges, not by resting on our laurels.